Education in Senegal: Primary and secondary education

 Education is compulsory and free up to the age of 16.
 In 2002, the gross primary enrollment rate was 80%, and the net primary enrollment rate was 67.6%.
 Gross and net enrollment rates are based on the number of students formally registered in primary school and therefore do not necessarily reflect attendance.
 In 2000, 41.2% of children ages 5 to 14 years were attending school.
 Primary school attendance statistics are not available for Senegal.
 As of 2001, 80% of children who started primary school were likely to reach grade 5.

 The Ministry of Labor has indicated that the public school system is unable to cope with the number of children that must enroll each year.
 As a result, many school-age children seek education and training through more informal means.
 A large number apprentice themselves to a shop, where they receive no wages.
 One government official estimated there are 100,000 children apprenticed in Dakar.
 The Agence Nationale de la Statistique et de la Démographie (ANSD) reports that, as of 2001, 32.7% of children age 10–14 had begun their professional lives.

 In 2000 Senegalese governments and authorities set out to make revision to the educational system.
 Senegal's Ten-Year Education and Training Program (PDEF) facilitated this reform in the United Nations special initiatives for Africa.
 In 2000 Senegal published an announcement stating the country's education goals for the 2000–2010 decade.
 The reform was composed of several goals.
 Firstly, increasing access to education throughout the country.
 Secondly, the creation of an educational system that was pertinent to all classes of Senegalese people.
 Thirdly the creation/revision of an effective relationship between politics and education.
 Lastly the reorganization of resource acquisition and use.
 The government's 2010 goal was the actualization of a nationally cohesive education system.

+Mamadou Amadou Ly has worked with the Senegalese government to provide a means to do education in national and traditional languages in addition to french.